 Medical Office Administrators, also called health care executives or health care administrators, plan, direct and coordinate medical and health services.
 The Medical Office Administration job description comprises all of the non-clinical, non-management activities in a patient care setting such as a physician’s office, rehabilitation clinic or hospital.
 These activities include greeting and scheduling patients, maintaining patient records, coding and billing, purchasing supplies and processing insurance claims.
 MOAs also can be responsible for various clinical functions in a work setting, such as patient check-in, procedural prep and setting up an examination room.
 They might manage an entire facility, a specific area or department, or a medical practice for a group of physicians.
 More specifically, work settings include physician and dentist offices, hospitals, nursing homes, freestanding clinics, surgery centers and insurance offices.
 Medical Office Administrators/Professionals (MOAs) work anywhere that patients need to be greeted, treated, billed or reimbursed by their insurance.
 MOAs are relied upon to be the liaison between the patient, the healthcare team and/or the insurance company.
 They must direct changes that conform to changes in health care laws, regulations and technology.

-There is no formal training required to become an MOA, but with the increased complexity of health care administration, employers prefer to hire people with training in areas such as medical vocabulary, customer service, coding and billing, record keeping and insurance coverage to name a few.
+There is no formal training required to become an Medical Office Administrator, but with the increased complexity of health care administration, employers prefer to hire people with training in areas such as medical vocabulary, customer service, coding and billing, record keeping and insurance coverage to name a few.
 Such training programs typically require 9-12 months for a diploma or 15-21 months for an Associate’s Degree.

 The ideal MOA enjoys interacting with the public, has excellent oral communication skills, is detailed, organized and empathetic.